telerik/ajax-docs/controls/listview/data-binding/client-side/sorting-and-filtering.md

 | **lessThan(fieldName, filterValue)** |Builds a filter expression for a "LessThan" filter.|
 | **lessThanOrEqualTo(fieldName, filterValue)** |>Builds a filter expression for a "LessThanOrEqualTo" filter.|

->note The methods below have a single arguments:
+>note The methods below have a single argument:
 > **fieldName** : the field name of the expression.
 >